RoShioLeo/After-the-Drizzle-Document/blocks-items/drink-maker.md

 ## How to interact

-Holding a container which is able to contain fluids(Vanilla Buckets, for example), and right-clicking the Drink Maker,
+Holding a fluid container(Vanilla Buckets, for example), and right-clicking the Drink Maker,

 will add fluid into the Drink Maker, or take fluid in the Drinker Maker out.